BudguetteSP/Budguette-Milestones/README.md

 - [ ] Stylize Front-End Profile Page
 - [ ] Stylize Front-End Subscriptions Page
 - [ ] User ability to see own posts in profile fragment
-- [ ] Developed Database to hold User Subscriptions
-- [ ] Form for User to add subscriptions
-- [ ] Subscription Tracker Recycler
 - [ ] Add Summary and progress bars to home (summary) page
 - [ ] User Ability to enter their pay/budget
 - [ ] Calculation of Spendings